2014 FIVB Women's Volleyball World Championship qualification (CSV)

-The CSV qualification for the 2014 FIVB Volleyball Women's World Championship saw member nations compete for two places at the finals in Italy.
+The CSV qualification for the 2014 FIVB Women's Volleyball World Championship saw member nations compete for two places at the finals in Italy.
 The champion team at the 2013 Women's South American Volleyball Championship, plus the best team from the qualification tournament qualified for the World Championship.

 Participating nations

 7 CSV national teams entered CSV championship as qualification tournament.
 Uruguay later withdrew.